-Beginning in fall 2013 and continuing into spring quarter 2014, selected students will:
+Beginning in fall and continuing into spring quarter, selected students:

 - Develop an e-portfolio to collect evidence and artifacts that demonstrate development in knowledge, skills, attitudes and behaviors associated with socially responsible leadership.
 The Husky Leadership Initiative’s Learning Outcomes are a foundation for self-assessment.

 - Work with assigned mentors on their portfolios.

 - Enroll in an optional 1-credit course to support their portfolio development process.

 - Present their work at the Spring Celebration of Service and Leadership in the spring.

 Below are links to a few students’ e-portfolios that show the breadth and depth of students’ leadership experiences: